ocaml-sf/learn-ocaml-corpus/exercises/queens/descr.md

 The constructor functions `return` and `(>>=)` exist in all monads.
-(They are also known as `return` and `bind`.) `return` constructs a trivial computation, which does nothing except return a value, whereas `(>>=)` constructs the sequential composition of two computations.
+(They are also known as `return` and `bind`.) `return` constructs a trivial computation, which does nothing except returning a value, whereas `(>>=)` constructs the sequential composition of two computations.
 Together, they allow constructing the sequential composition of an arbitrary number of computations.